yash-sharma1/docs-site/docs/list_instruction.md

 ### When the proposal passes

 When proposal is passed, the owner of the token to be listed can list the token before `expire_time` specified.
+800BNB of fee will be charged.

 If you forget the symbol name of the token you issued, you can query your account info for detail.
 ```bash